junxit/us-congress-bills-109/metadata.md

 - 2005-09-07 — Introduced in House
 - 2005-09-07 — Introduced in House
 - 2005-09-07 — Referred to the House Committee on Transportation and Infrastructure.
+- 2005-09-08 — Referred to the Subcommittee on Highways, Transit and Pipelines.
+- 2006-04-05 — Committee Consideration and Mark-up Session Held.
+- 2006-04-05 — Ordered to be Reported by Voice Vote.
+- 2006-04-05 — Subcommittee on Highways, Transit and Pipelines Discharged.
+- 2006-06-20 — Placed on the House Calendar, Calendar No. 198.
+- 2006-06-20 — Reported by the Committee on Transportation.
+H. Rept.
+109-513.
+- 2006-06-20 — Reported by the Committee on Transportation.
+H. Rept.
+109-513.